must474/must474/README.md

 - 🌱 I’m currently learning **Flutter**.

-- 💬 Ask me about anything .
+- 💬 Ask me about anything related to Django,Django Rest Framework,Selenium and so on  .

 - 📫 How to reach me **mustafa.abdullayev1.std@bhos.edu.az**